The Midnight Sky

 The Midnight Sky is a 2020 American science fiction film directed by George Clooney based on the 2016 novel Good Morning, Midnight by Lily Brooks-Dalton.
 The script was written by Mark L. Smith.
 Clooney plays a leading role in his film, as an aging scientist who must venture across the frigid Arctic Circle to warn off a returning interplanetary spaceship following a global catastrophe on Earth.
-Felicity Jones, David Oyelowo, Tiffany Boone, Demián Bichir, Kyle Chandler, and Caoilinn Springall also star.
+Felicity Jones, David Oyelowo, Tiffany Boone, Demián Bichir, Kyle Chandler, and Caoilinn Springall also star in this film.

 The Midnight Sky began a limited theatrical release on December 11, 2020, before being released on Netflix on December 23.
-It received mixed reviews from critics, but was named one of the ten best films of 2020 by the National Board of Review.
+It received mixed reviews from critics but was named one of the ten best films of 2020 by the National Board of Review.
 At the 93rd Academy Awards, the film was nominated for Best Visual Effects, but lost to Tenet.